SalesChamp/slim-sandbox/README.md

 ## Dev server

-To start the built-in dev server, run
+To start the built-in dev server on port `8080`, run

     composer start

+If you have `docker-compose` available, it is adviced to use the provided docker stack.

 ## Docker stack

-To run the server inside docker, run
+To run the stack with docker, run

     docker-compose up -d

+This boots the application itself running under `php-fpm` on port 9000 (internally) and an `nginx` front-end listening on `8080`.

 ## Nette Tester